Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 *******************************************************************************************************

-17. Once you've chosen your subscription, choose an **existing Resource Group** or **create a new one** - Your resource group should be in the **East US, Southeast Asia, or West Europe region**
+18. Once you've chosen your subscription, choose an **existing Resource Group** or **create a new one** - Your resource group should be in the **East US, Southeast Asia, or West Europe region**
-18. Click on **Next:Review**
+19. Click on **Next:Review**
-19. Review your choices and settings, then click **Apply**.
+20. Review your choices and settings, then click **Apply**.
-20. After a few moments, you may be **prompted to grant consent** to the Windows Admin Center Azure AD application.
+21. After a few moments, you may be **prompted to grant consent** to the Windows Admin Center Azure AD application.
 Ensure you select **Consent on behalf of your organization** then click **Accept**.
 The settings will be applied, and you should receive some notifications:

 ![Setting the AKS-HCI config in Windows Admin Center](/eval/media/aks_host_mgmtconfirm.png "Setting the AKS-HCI config in Windows Admin Center")

-20. Once confirmed, you can click **Next: New cluster** to start the deployment process of the management cluster.
+22. Once confirmed, you can click **Next: New cluster** to start the deployment process of the management cluster.

 ![AKS on Azure Stack HCI management cluster deployment started in Windows Admin Center](/eval/media/aks_deploy_started.png "AKS on Azure Stack HCI management cluster deployment started in Windows Admin Center")

 *******************************************************************************************************

-**NOTE 1** - Do not close the Windows Admin Center browser at this time.
+**NOTE** - Do not close the Windows Admin Center browser at this time.
 Leave it open and wait for successful completion.

-**NOTE 2** - You may receive a WinRM error message stating "Downloading virtual machine images and binaries for the AKS host failed" - this can be ignored, so **do not close/refresh the browser**.

 *******************************************************************************************************

-21. Upon completion you should receive a notification of success.
+23. Upon completion you should receive a notification of success.
 In this case, you can see deployment of the AKS on Azure Stack HCI management cluster took just over 11 minutes.

 ![AKS-HCI management cluster deployment completed in Windows Admin Center](/eval/media/aks_deploy_success.png "AKS-HCI management cluster deployment completed in Windows Admin Center")

-22. Once reviewed, click **Finish**.
+24. Once reviewed, click **Finish**.
 You will then be presented with a management dashboard where you can create and manage your Kubernetes clusters.

 ### Updates and Cleanup ###
 To learn more about **updating**, **redeploying** or **uninstalling** AKS on Azure Stack HCI with Windows Admin Center, you can [read the official documentation here.](https://docs.microsoft.com/en-us/azure-stack/aks-hci/setup "Official documentation on updating, redeploying and uninstalling AKS on Azure Stack HCI")